off-grid-block/vote/README.md

  - a reverse proxy server to redirect requests to the correct component
  - the Admin Aries Cloud Agent
  - the Client Aries Cloud Agent
- - UIs to send instructions to & interact with both agents

 ## Test the demo

 To test the demo, the first step is establishing a connection between the client and CI/MSP Aries Cloud Agents and creating a verifiable credential.
-1. Create a controller for the client agent by sending a POST request to `localhost:8000/api/v1/admin/agent` with the following body:
+1. Create a controller for the admin agent by sending a POST request to `localhost:8000/api/v1/admin/agent` with the following body:
     ```
     {
+        "agent_type": "admin"
+    }
+    ```
+2. Create a controller for the client agent by sending a POST request to `localhost:8000/api/v1/admin/agent` with the following body:
+    ```
+    {
+        "agent_type": "client",
         "alias": "client",
         "agent_url": "http://client.example.com:8031",
     	"name": "Voting",